 - Contribute today to our endowment program that will provide ongoing income to The Family Partnership

 Volunteers play a vital role at The Family Partnership, contributing hundreds of volunteer hours each year.
-Community members like you help us contain costs and provide trauma-informed care for the families we serve.
+Community members like you help us provide enrichment opportunities and resources for clients, in addition to containing costs and allowing staff to spend more time providing trauma-informed care for the families we serve.

-If you are interested in learning more about volunteering, please fill out the volunteer application.
+If you are interested in learning more about volunteering, please look at our volunteer page, which has current volunteer positions.
+Then, please fill out our volunteer application.
 We will contact you to discuss how you can help to build a Twin Cities where all children and families, regardless of income or origin, reach their full potential.

-The Family Partnership partners with Step-Up to provide meaningful work for Minneapolis young people.
-You’ll see Step-Up workers in the north Minneapolis preschools during the summer.
+The Family Partnership partners with Step-Up to provide meaningful work for young people in Minneapolis.
+You’ll see Step-Up workers in the North Minneapolis and 4 Directions preschools during the summer.

 Log into your Amazon account using smile.amazon.com and select The Family Partnership as your charitable organization of choice.
 When you use Amazon Smile to order online, you will have access to Amazon’s same products, prices and services, and Amazon will donate a percentage of your eligible purchases to us!